Albanian Armed Forces

 The Albanian Armed Forces (Forcat e Armatosura të Republikës së Shqipërisë (FARSH)) are the military of Albania and were formed after the declaration of independence in 1912.
 Today, it consists of the General Staff, the Albanian Land Force, Albanian Air Force and the Albanian Naval Force.

 The President of Albania is the Commander-in-Chief of the nation's military.
 In times of peace, the President's powers as Commander-in-Chief are executed through the Prime Minister and the Defence Minister.

 Missions and duties

-According to the Albanian Constitution, the Albanian Armed Forces are charged to: protect the territorial integrity of the country, be present in areas incurring menace, assist the population in case of natural and industrial disasters and warn the dangers of military and non-military nature, protect the constitutional order as it is determined by law and participate in international operations in composition of multinational forces.
+According to the Albanian Constitution, the Albanian Armed Forces are charged to: protect the territorial integrity of the country, be present in areas incurring menace, assist the population in case of natural and industrial disasters, warn the dangers of military and non-military nature, protect the constitutional order as it is determined by law and participate in international operations in composition of multinational forces.